 Updating Existing Installation With Offline Installer

-It is possible to update or upgrade your current Google Chrome installation to the latest version using this method.
+It is possible to update or upgrade your current Google Chrome installation to the latest version.

 - First, download the file of your choice.